OpenType/opentype-layout/proposals/20151104-spacemark.md

 the attaching glyph is treated as though it were a spacing mark, even in a Cursive attachment.
 For all other lookup types, the flag is ignored.

+The effect of setting the flag on different attachment type lookups is based on the x-position of the attachment point on the _mark_ glyph (`_P`) that is the one that moves, its advance (`_A`).
+Also on the attachment point x-position on the _base_ glyph (`P`), that is the one that does not move, and its advance (`A`).

+### Mark to Base (Type 4)

+On attachment, the advance of the base is adjusted such that if `_A + P - _P > A` then `A` becomes `_A + P - _P` and the advance on the mark (`_A`) is set to 0.
+Likewise if the width of the diacritic to the left is greater than the base, then the base is shifted.
+The shift is `_P - P`, if that value is greater than 0.
+Shifting a base shifts all marks that are attached to it.
+An alternative interpretation is that all marks following a base are also shifted by the same amount.
+The base advance is also increased by the same amount.

+Shifting of a base glyph is achieved by increasing the advance on the most immediately preceding base or ligature glyph.
+This is necessary in order that the attachment points on the base do not become mispositioned.

+If the base is cursively attached, then for the purposes of advance or shift the advance is of the accumulated advance of all the glyphs cursively attached.
+The measurement for `P` is increased by the advances of all the glyphs up to the base glyph, in the cusrively attached cluster.
+When processing right to left, appropriate care must be taken that the advance and origin of the cluster are appropriately calculated with respect to the attached mark.

+### Mark to Ligature (Type 5)

+This behaves in exactly the same way as for a Mark to Base attachment.

+### Mark to Mark (Type 6)

+Marks may attach to other marks.
+Here only the advance of the base mark is adjusted by the attachment of a mark.
+As for the Mark to Base attachment, the advance of the base mark may be adjusted if `_A + P - _P > A` in which case it becomes `_A + P - _P`.
+No adjustment is made of the origin of the base mark since there is no way of doing this without mispositioning attachment points on the base mark.

+### Cursive Attachment (Type 3)

+Except for the impact on Mark to Base attachment above, cursive attachment itself is unaffected by the SpacingAttach flag and it is ignored for this type of lookup.

 ## Rationale

 Some shapers zero their marks.
 This means the advance of the mark is set to